 Providing Better Service to USDA's Customers

-- Conducted training for Farm Service Agency, Natural Resources Conservation Service, and Rural Development leadership and staff at state offices in more than a dozen states with a history of civil rights problems.
-As a result of these focused civil rights trainings, between 2010 and 2014, USDA's Farm Service Agency recorded the lowest number of customer civil rights complaints since the Department began keeping track.
+- Conducted civil rights trainings for USDA's Farm Service Agency (FSA), Natural Resources Conservation Service (NRCS) and Rural Development (RD) leadership and staff in more than a dozen states with a history of civil rights problems.
+As a result of these focused trainings, FSA reported the fewest customer civil rights complaints on record from 2010 2014.

-- Reduced the typical processing time for new civil rights program complaints from four years to 18 months.
+- Reduced average processing time for new civil rights program complaints from four years to 18 months.

 - Formalized protections for customers from discrimination based on gender identity and gender expression in 2013.

-- Created a single, USDA-wide form that customers and program participants can use to file a civil rights complaint.
-The form helps to simplify and expedite the process for those who believe they have been discriminated against.
+- Created a simplified form for customers and program participants to use for civil rights complaints.
+The form helps expedite the process for those who believe they have experienced discrimination by USDA.
 By capturing all of the information needed to accept a complaint, the form will reduce the time it takes to process complaints.

 - Launched a long-requested initiative to provide an early Alternative Dispute Resolution (ADR) option in complaints of program discrimination.
-Seventy-five percent of program complaints received last year reached resolution through ADR, avoiding the need for lengthy investigation and adjudication.
+Program ADR has successfully provided fast mutually approved resolutions to USDA customer civil rights complaints.

 - Issued a Departmental Regulation in 2014 that prohibits national origin discrimination affecting persons with Limited English Proficiency (LEP) in both conducted and assisted programs and activities.